ScienceParkStudyGroup/microbiome-lesson/_episodes/02-data-exploration-and-properties.md

 ~~~
 {: .language-r}

-> ## Questions
+> ## Question
 > 1. How do you interpret this plot?
 Do you think that the sequencing depth was enough for this experiment?
 > 2. Do you think it is possible to compare the samples using this data set?
-> > ## Solutions:
+> > ## Solution:
 > > 1.
 You can see that none of the samples reach a plateau, so the sequencing depth was not enough, but we should not be so far from it.
-> > Our previous comparison between Richness and Chao1 give us the same interpretation.
+Our previous comparison between Richness and Chao1 give us the same interpretation.
 > > 2.
-You can also see with this plot that the total number of reads per sample vary between samples, so it will be difficult to compare
+You can also see with this plot that the total number of reads per sample vary between samples, so it will be difficult to compare samples.
-> > samples.
 > {: .solution}
 {: .challenge}